 The modified Mercury is not designed to serve as a temporary shelter and the Pilgrim astronaut has only a limited supply of oxygen in his suit backpack.
 Having no idea where Chuckwagon is, he sets out at random after laying out the Soviet and American flags side by side.
 His unexpected exertions as he moves over the rugged surface soon cause him to overheat.
 Then, just as he is about to accept his fate, he notices a slowly blinking star on the horizon; it is the flashing locator beacon on top of Chuckwagon.
 The novel ends as the Pilgrim astronaut sets out toward his refuge.

-By the end of the Gemini program in November 1966, the U.S. was well ahead of the Soviet Union in the race to the moon.
-For a time it appeared that the Apollo 1 fire (27 January 1967) might set back the U.S. space program and reignite the moon race; however, the Soviet space program suffered the Soyuz 1 disaster three months later (23-24 April 1967).
-The closest NASA came to a desperation mission in the moon race was Apollo 8, which orbited the moon 10 times on Christmas Eve 1968.
-The mission, intended originally to test the LM in high Earth orbit, was dispatched to the moon without an LM to head off the threat to hard-won U.S. prestige of a possible Soviet manned circumlunar flight.
+By the end of the Gemini program in November 1966, the U.S. was well ahead of the Soviet Union in the race to the Moon.
+For a time it appeared that the Apollo 1 fire (27 January 1967) might set back the U.S. space program and reignite the Moon race; however, the Soviet space program suffered the Soyuz 1 disaster three months later (23-24 April 1967).
+The closest NASA came to a desperation mission in the Moon race was Apollo 8, which orbited the Moon 10 times on Christmas Eve 1968.
+The mission, intended originally to test the LM in high Earth orbit, was dispatched to the Moon without an LM to head off the threat to hard-won U.S. prestige of a possible Soviet piloted circumlunar flight.

 At the end of their IAS paper and their Aerospace Engineering article, Cord and Seale explained that the One-Way Space Man concept could be applied throughout the Solar System.
 When next the concept of a one-way manned space mission was proposed, it was aimed at Mars, and it was envisioned as a truly one-way mission.